-The medieval village of both Upper and Lower class=’StrictlyAutoTagBold’>Egypt was a communal economic unit.
-Village class=’StrictlyAutoTagBold’>land was held in common.
-In Upper class=’StrictlyAutoTagBold’>Egypt in particular, village lands were periodically redistributed among the cultivators, a redistribution based on the pattern and degree of the Nile floods.
+The medieval village of both Upper and Lower <strong class=’StrictlyAutoTagBold’>Egypt was a communal economic unit.
+Village <strong class=’StrictlyAutoTagBold’>land was held in common.
+In Upper <strong class=’StrictlyAutoTagBold’>Egypt in particular, village lands were periodically redistributed among the cultivators, a redistribution based on the pattern and degree of the Nile floods.

 The village was a fiscal unit, responsible as a unit for the payment of taxes to the intermediaries of the most recent conquerors.